Qusaix/SHOW.TV/README.md

 after doing the environment

 - composer install .
-- php artisn migrate:fresh -seed or php artisan migrate:fresh then php db:seed to get some data from the start.
+- php artisn migrate:fresh --seed or php artisan migrate:fresh then php db:seed to get some data from the start.
 - Admin Account: email:admin@admin.com password:123456.